 - If your activity meets the criteria as described in our practical guide, you can apply for a registration online.

-- If your activity meets the criteria as described in our practical guide, you must apply for a licence by post.
+- If your activity meets the criteria as described in our practical guide, you must apply for a licence either electronically or by post.
 Our CAR licence applicant guidance provides guidance and information on the licence application process.

 Determine the cost of your application